TransitTalk/Transit-Talk/README.md

 ### Windows 10

-* [Install Windows Sybsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (further instructions should be done in a WSL terminal/prompt)
+* [Install Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (further instructions should be done in a WSL terminal/prompt)
 * [Install RVM](https://github.com/rvm/ubuntu_rvm)
 * `rvm install ruby`
   * If you have issues, see [this StackOverflow](https://github.com/rvm/ubuntu_rvm)